How outdoor play-based learning grows children’s skills and resilience

 - Drop and plop: When playing in the creek, we only lift stones that are the size of a palm.
 We check to ensure we have a “safety bubble” around us (your child’s arm length) before bending down to pick up the stone.
 We drop the stone to “plop” into the water with bended knees.

 - Snake safety: Snakes are native animals and an important part of our natural environment.
-We educate children and their caregivers to protect themselves, and these incrediblecreatures, by following these guidelines.
+We educate children and their caregivers to following these supportive guidelines.
 We also host special Snake Safety visits from Reptile Adventures throughout the year.

-- If you see a snake and it is very far away – stop and stamp your feet.
+- If you see a snake in the distance – stop and stamp your feet.
 The snake will feel the vibrations and hopefully slither away.
 Tell the nearest adult.

 - If the snake is very close to your body – freeze.
 Stand still and call out for help.